R-Lum/Luminescence/cran-comments.md

 Reverse depends 4:

-* 2/4 are ok.
+* 3/4 are ok.
-* `RLumModel` crashed but this is not related to 'Luminescence' but something that has changed in 'deSolve'
-* `RLumShiny` showed a note not related to 'Luminescence'
+* `RLumShiny`: The note here is the same as on CRAN and not related to 'Luminescence'

 ## Test environments
 * local macOS High Sierra 10.14.6, Xcode 10.3, R-devel